adaltas/node-each/README.md

 [![Build Status](https://secure.travis-ci.org/adaltas/node-each.png)](http://travis-ci.org/adaltas/node-each)

-Node Each is a single elegant function to iterate asynchronously over elements both in `sequential`, `parallel` and `concurrent` mode.
+Node Each is a single elegant function to iterate over elements both in `sequential`, `parallel` and `concurrent` mode.
 It is a powerful and mature library.

 Main functionalities include:

-* Iterate over arrays and objects
+* User-defined concurrency level
-* Control the number of executed handler functions in parallel
+* Iteration over a list of promise
-* asynchronous and synchronous supported handler functions
+* Iteration over a list of functions
-* Run array elements and object key/pairs multiple times
+* Iteration with any items handled by a user-defined function
-* Multiple call detection in callback
+* Full promise support
 * Full test coverage
-* Zero dependencies
+* Zero dependency

 ## Usage